testing-library/testing-library-docs/docs/vue-testing-library/api.md

 ### `update(elem, value)`

 Properly handles inputs controlled by `v-model`.
-It updates the input/select/textarea inner value while emitting the appropiate native event.
+It updates the input/select/textarea inner value while emitting the appropriate native event.

 See a working example of `update` in the
 [v-model example test](/docs/vue-testing-library/examples#example-using-v-model).